Audio for this episode removed 4/15/13; please contact Virginia Water Radio to request access to the audio file (length 8 minutes 57 seconds).

 - And in our last news item this week: In late April, the Chesapeake Bay Program reported that the acreage of submerged aquatic vegetation in the Bay (also called “underwater grasses” or “Bay grasses”) was 79,675 acres in 2010, a decrease of over 6,200 acres from 2009, when the largest amount since 2002 had been observed.
 The Bay Program’s restoration goal for Bay grasses is 185,000 acres.
 Bay grasses provide oxygen, food, and habitat for many fish, crabs, and other animals, and the extent of vegetation is a key indicator of water quality.
 Robert Orth, the Virginia Institute of Marine Science researcher who leads the annual survey, stated that Bay grasses were healthy in the Susquehanna Flats and upper Potomac, but many areas had limited or no grass beds, and some areas appear to have suffered from excessively hot weather in summer 2010.
 News source: Coverage of underwater Bay grasses decreases in 2010, Virginia Institute of Marine Science news release, 4/21/11.
 More information is available from the Chesapeake Bay Program at http://www.chesapeakebay.net/status_baygrasses.aspx.

 This week we feature another mystery sound: Bay-breasted Warbler.
-[Please see Episode 157, 4-15-13, featuring warblers.]
+[This segment has been revised and replaced by Episode 572, 4-12-21.]

 If you’re an experienced birder, you may have recognized the song of a Bay-breasted Warbler.
 This species, which breeds in Canadian evergreen forests and winters in Central and South America, is one of many songbirds that can been seen in Virginia during spring or fall migration.
 Virginia’s location along the Atlantic coast and Chesapeake Bay allows Commonwealth birders to have a chance to see the many species of songbirds, waterfowl, and birds of prey that migrate along the broad, eastern North American route known as the Atlantic Flyway, one of four main routes on this continent.
 For example, in Great Dismal Swamp National Wildlife Refuge in southeastern Virginia and northeastern North Carolina, over 200 bird species have been observed, but only 96 are known to nest in or near the refuge, while many other species—including many warblers—pass through during the spring migration months of April to June.
 The Great Dismal Swamp Birding Festival, in fact, takes place each year during the second week of May.